MarkoSchuetz/plover-TCIM/Theory Introduction_EN.md

 ![Layout.jpeg](https://github.com/Quisette/TC_steno/blob/master/Pictures/Layout.jpeg?raw=true)

 Note that the keyboard is symmetrical, so you need to type both sides.
 If you want to type only one word, just type "變" on the right side.
-TODO: what's that key on a Gemini PR keyboard?

 To delete the previous word, press the "變" key on both sides.